Estate Planning & Probate

 While it’s generally not possible to avoid probate entirely, there are several strategies to minimize its impact:

-• Joint Ownership: Assets held in joint tenancy with right of survivorship automatically pass to the surviving joint owner without going through probate.
+• Joint Ownership: Assets held in joint tenancy with the right of survivorship automatically pass to the surviving joint owner without going through probate.
+This is particularly useful for simplifying the transfer of assets like real estate and bank accounts, ensuring continuity and immediate access for the surviving owner.

-A living will is a legal document that outlines your preferences for medical treatment in the event that you are unable to communicate your wishes due to illness or injury.
+A living will is a legal document that outlines your preferences for medical treatment if you are unable to communicate your wishes due to illness or injury.
 It typically addresses issues such as life-sustaining treatments and end-of-life care.
 Having a living will ensures that your medical wishes are honored and can relieve your loved ones from making difficult decisions on your behalf.
+By having a clear living will, you can protect your autonomy and ensure that your healthcare choices align with your values, providing peace of mind for both you and your family.

 Don't wait until it's too late to plan for the future.
-Contact Legist Law today to schedule a consultation with one of our knowledgeable estate planning attorneys.
+Contact Legist Law to schedule a consultation with one of our knowledgeable estate planning attorneys.
+Our thoughtful approach and commitment to understanding your unique circumstances will help you build a robust estate plan that reflects your values, protects your loved ones, and preserves your legacy.

 Contact Us Today